hCaptcha/react-native-hcaptcha/README.md

 ## Status

 This is a preview release.
+It is expected to be fully functional, but additional releases will be made in the near term.
 Remaining TODOs:

 - Replace `api.js` params with more flexible constructor.
 - Support `rqdata` and other hCaptcha Enterprise features.